troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 Deploying the resources used in this workload should be done via pipelines and Infrastructure as Code (IaC).
 To implement IaC for this architecture, you can use [Azure Bicep templates](/azure/templates/microsoft.network/applicationgateways) to define the desired state of your cloud resources.

 You can also use Azure DevOps to manage the source control, testing, and deployment of your Bicep templates.

+#### Handling Operational Changes via IaC:
+In this specific workload we can consider the following steps:
+   - **Azure Firewall Integration**:
+      - Use Bicep templates to define and deploy your VMs, Application Gateway, and Azure Firewall.
+      - Ensure that all communication between the Application Gateway and backend application servers (VMs) is routed through the Azure Firewall.
+      - Define network security rules within the Azure Firewall configuration to enforce the required communication path.
+   - **Azure Front Door Configuration**:
+      - Again, use IaC to define and deploy your Azure Front Door.
+      - Configure Front Door to handle external user access and caching/optimization needs.
+      - Implement routing rules to bypass Front Door for internal users (based on client network location).
+   - **Shared Resources**:
+      - Plan your Azure DevOps IaC pipelines carefully between initial greenfield deployments and operational changes such as adding new applications.
+         - Breakout pipelines in a manner that makes adding new applications and deploying new resources easier for operations teams.

 When managing Infrastructure as Code (IaC) alongside the application life cycle, it’s crucial to recognize their differences.
 IaC resources require specific life cycle management, addressing versioning, testing, deployment, and updates.
 Additionally, IaC security and compliance must be considered separately from application code.
 To achieve operational excellence, organizations should use a common source control system, a unified CI/CD pipeline, and a shared monitoring and auditing system for both code and IaC resources.